shirat74/dvipdfm-x/README.md

 ### PostScript CMap Resources

-Those files are required only for supporting lagacy encodings such as Shif-JIS, EUC-JP and other East Asian encodings.
+PostScript CMap Resources are required for supporting lagacy encodings such as Shif-JIS, EUC-JP and other East Asian encodings.

 Dvipdfmx internally identifies glyphs in fonts with identifiers (CID) represented as an integer ranging from 0 to 65535.